OPSergio/Perseo/README.md

 ## License

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) — see the `LICENSE` file for details.

-SPDX: MIT